SuniDev/HealthKit-Example/README.md

-# HealthKit-Example
-Apple Framework HealthKit Example
+# Swift-StepsCount-Example (with.
+Apple Framework HealthKit)